 3. equals() and hashCode() out of the box

 A good programming practice that has its origins in functional programming and simplifies the code is to mainly use immutable value objects.
 Item 15 contains the advice that “Classes should be immutable unless there’s a very good reason to make them mutable.”
 Immutable value objects are very tedious to create in Java, because for every object you have to override the equals() and hashCode() functions yourself.
 It took Joshua Bloch 18 pages to describe how to obey to the explicit general contract of these two methods in Item 8 and 9.
 For example, if you override equals() you have to make sure that the contracts of reflexivity, symmetry, transitivity, consistency and nun-nullity are all fulfilled.
-Sounds more like math rather that programming.
+Sounds more like math rather than programming.

 In Kotlin, you can simply use data classes instead, where the compiler automatically derives methods like equals(), hashCode() and many more.
 This is possible because the standard functionality can be mechanically derived from the properties of your object.
 Simply enter the keyword data in front of your class and you are done.
 No 18 pages of description needed here.